 The 2nd Infantry Regiment, California State Militia is a legal, unorganized civilian militia as authorized by the U.S. Constitution, Bill of Rights, and the California State Constitution.
 Unorganized, defined to mean not financially supported by or under immediate control of any government agency for the purpose of deployment or assignment to duty.
 We are a community defense and service organization, and train to support, defend and assist our communities.
 We do not advocate insurrection or rebellion and are NOT a paramilitary force or group as defined by CA Law.

-Second Amendment: A well-regulated militia being necessary to the security of a Free State, the right of the people to keep and bear arms shall not be infringed.
+Second Amendment: A well-regulated militia, being necessary to the security of a Free State, the right of the people to keep and bear arms, shall not be infringed.

 California Military and Veterans Code §120 to §130.